amant09/Project-Crop_System/README.md

 # Project-Crop_System

-This repo is for developing a web app which will make the enhance the livelyhood of farmers
+This repo is for developing a web app which will enhance the livelyhood of farmers